renatoathaydes/spock-reports/README.md

 to generate reports in any text format.
 See the **"Using template reports"** section below.

-> **NEW FEATURE**: since version 1.3.0, you can now get spock-reports to show the source code of each Specification block in the reports with the `com.athaydes.spockframework.report.showCodeBlocks` property (what we call _vivid_ reports).

 > Support for Geb tests: if you use [Geb](http://gebish.org/) for web testing, check out the [geb-spock-reports](https://github.com/AOEpeople/geb-spock-reports) extension which adds screenshots to Spock reports.